-I am starting to think about Thanksgiving already.
-It's the one holiday I always host, and it looks like we're going to be having a larger than normal group this year.
+Thanksgiving is the one holiday I always host, and it looks like we're going to be having a larger than normal group this year.
 That makes me very happy.

 Another spice mix that's used frequently during the fall is pumpkin pie spice.
 It's simple to mix your own spices to create it instead of spending money on a container of pre-mixed pumpkin pie spice.
 Here's the simple recipe.
 The ingredients that I note can be left out are not in the standard McCormick's pumpkin pie spice, so if you're looking to recreate that, leave out the cloves and cardamom.

-Thouroughly mix all all ingredients together and store in an airtight container until needed.
-A well-washed glass jelly or other type of jar with a screw on lid is perfect for storing your own spice mixes.
+- Thoroughly mix all ingredients together and store in an airtight container until needed.
+A well-washed glass jelly or other type of jar with a screw-on lid is perfect for storing your own spice mixes.

 - Once you've made your own pumpkin pie spice, you can use it in pumpkin pie, of course, but there are many other uses (ahem, lattes) for your homemade spice mix.